petrovao87/test_api/README.md

 # test_API

-## This application allows you to analyze the particle size of the alloys from the image obtained with an electron microscope.
+## This application allows you to work with simple API.

 ## Setting up